jthurm11/iot-real-time-scheduler-evaluation/README.md

 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)

 ## Project Overview
 The primary goal of this project is to experimentally evaluate how a **real-time traffic scheduler** improves the control quality of a physical system.
-The project uses a **ball-floating testbed** consisting of two Raspberry Pi boards to demonstrate the effects of network congestion and the subsequent performance gains from applying a real-time scheduler.
+The project uses a **ball-floating testbed** consisting of two **Raspberry Pi Compute Modules** to demonstrate the effects of network congestion and the subsequent performance gains from applying a real-time scheduler.

 ## Setup
-The experimental setup includes a pre-built ball-floating testbed with two Raspberry Pis.
+The experimental setup includes a pre-built ball-floating testbed.
-* One Raspberry Pi, equipped with a **depth sensor**, monitors the ball's position.
+* One Raspberry Pi, equipped with a **depth sensor**, monitors the ball's position (Sensor Node `beta`).
-* The second Raspberry Pi, connected to a **PWM fan**, controls the ball's position.
+* The second Raspberry Pi, connected to a **PWM fan**, controls the ball's position (Actuator Node `alpha`).

-The two Raspberry Pis communicate with each other over an Ethernet network.
+The two Raspberry Pis communicate with each other over a **Wi-Fi** network.

 ## Project Phases
 This project is divided into four main phases, each with a key milestone.